IMMIGRATION ATTORNEYS – GREEN CARDS

 If you or a loved one need the services of an experienced and caring immigration attorney to help you with your adjustment of status, please contact us at 602-989-5000.

 Here are some quick frequently asked questions about AOS immigration.
 For qualifications scroll below.

 The first step in the adjustment of status process is your family member files an I-130 for you.
 The reason for this is that immigration must verify that your family member qualifies to petition for you.

-After approval, YOU file the adjustment of status application.
+After the approval, YOU will have to file the adjustment of status application.

-You can adjust from your home country, however this is a different process that requires different paperwork.
-This process is called consular process.
-If you have previously traveled to the United States without obtaining a visa or entered without inspection you may be required to file a waiver.
+One does have the option of adjusting from their home country, however this is a different process that requires different paperwork.
+This process is also known as the consular process.
+If previously the individual has traveled to the United States without obtaining a visa or entered without inspection, it may be required to file a waiver.

-For adjustment of status within the United States, the short answer is yes.
+For adjustment of status within the United States, the short answer would be yes.
 To be eligible for adjustment of status your entry must have been lawful.
-There are exceptions and waivers which you can read below.
+There are exceptions and waivers which we have provided information for below.

 The process can take anywhere from six months to a year.
-It varies due to government processing.
+It all varies due to government processing.

-Usually you will give your fingerprints three months after you submit the initial application.
+Usually you will be given your fingerprint appointment about three months after you submit the initial application.

-The interview is usually 6 to 9 months after submitting initial application.
+The interview is usually scheduled 6 to 9 months after submitting the initial application.

-No, you should remain in the United States while your application is pending.
+No, one should remain in the United States while your application is pending.

 Yes.
 After you are approved in the interview, you normally get your “Green Card” in 30 days.

-Yes, as long as they qualify.
+Yes, but they must also qualify.
 We recommend that you get into contact with us so we can explain the process.
-This area of law can get complicated.
+This area of law can get very complicated.